MatTheCat/silex-asset-provider/README.md

 - **version**
 - **version_format**

-These key under **assets** define the default package configuration.
+These keys under **assets** define the default package configuration.

 You can add packages adding a **packages** key under **assets** which value is an associative array with packages name as keys and their configuration as values.